Things To Do in Amsterdam If You Don’t Smoke Weed

 I argued they were most likely tricked into it and got used to the money.

-He argued if they were there by choice then who cares what they do?
+He argued if they were there by choice, then why should we judge them?

 I don't want to spoil the experience for you but let's just say we had a much better understanding of each other's arguments, the industry itself, and what the red light district means to a sex worker.
 I totally recommend the visit.

-Head over to the big IAMSTERDAM letters for a touristic photo and follow up with a day relaxing on the lawn.
+Head over to the big IAMSTERDAM letters for a tourist photo and follow up with a day relaxing on the lawn.
 Feel free to pack a lunch and people watch.
+It is walking distance from the top attractions in Amsterdam so can be the base where you rest, eat, and save money!

 Did this post entice you to explore Amsterdam's many offerings?
 I hope so!